cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ## Set up
 During the initial stages of development, there were a couple of actions taken before pure code implementation.
-- **Estimation**: To better estimation the project, I created a spreadsheet that outline the different  Originally, the estimation provided with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
+- **Estimation**: To give better estimates on the project, I created a spreadsheet that outline the different tasks.
+Originally, the estimation provided with two full time engineers, but due to re-prioritization it became mainly one engineer at a time.
 - **Epic**: Created separate tasks that needed to be complete for the project (Phase I, Phase II, nice to haves).
 - **Public channel**: Created a public communication channel so that the team and stakeholders can view any questions or status updates.
 - **Documentation**: Internal doc that was created (I reused some of that information here).